 Project accomplishments to date

-Engaging Local Community: We are active with invasive species outreach, awareness, and education with an extensive array of local authorities, businesses, and community groups/organizations, including 80 classes (to date) from a variety of elementary and secondary schools across Halton and Peel Regions.
+Engaging Local Community: We are active with invasive species outreach, awareness, and education with an extensive array of local authorities, businesses, and community groups/organizations, including a variety of elementary and secondary schools across Halton and Peel Regions.

-So far, we have provided green work experience for 12 students and community collaborators; as well as training and certification for 5 network participants; and have coordinated over 1200 volunteer hours.
+So far, we have provided green work experience for students and community collaborators; as well as training and certification for network participants; and have coordinated over well over 1000 related volunteer hours.

 Mapping and Monitoring: We have tracked invasive species locations throughout local trail systems and along roadsides, and have conducted region-wide road surveys of invasive Common Reed (Phragmites australis) throughout both Halton and Peel.
 We are in the process of generating the associated maps and sharing data.

-Management: Our crew led or participated in over 15 community action days and removed just under 7000 pounds of invasive species biomass from local ecosystems.
+Management: Our crews have led or participated in many community action days and have helped remove or treat tonnes of invasive species biomass to improve the structure, function and overall resilience of local ecosystems.

 How can you get involved?

 Contact us, and we’ll make a plan together!
-We will collaborate with you to deliver invasive species outreach, training, mapping, and/or removal events.
+We will collaborate with you to deliver invasive species outreach, training, data collection/management/mapping, and/or removal events.
 We are also happy to provide experiential learning opportunities for elementary, secondary or post-secondary school groups, and more!
-Please contact Program Coordinator Leslie Adams for more information.
+Please contact Program Director Dianne Watkins for more information.